zimaexe/spotnet/docs/spotnet.md

 * `ekubo_limits`: EkuboSlippageLimits - Object of internal type which represents upper and lower sqrt_ratio values on Ekubo.
 Used to control slippage while swapping.
 * `pool_price`: felt252 - Price of `deposit` token in terms of `debt` token(so for ex.
 2400000000 USDC for ETH when depositing ETH).

+We can trust the passed values, such as pool_price, because this function can be only called by the owner of the contract.

 Its flow can be described as follows:

 ```